Breakout Rooms

 - the expectations for their activity in the room.

 For example, you might use a presentation slide to illustrate the process by which learners will be invited into a room.
 Consider adding one of our example slides below in your own presentations, or adapting it to suit your need.
-For extra help, direct learners to connect with the Library’s Tech Tutors.
+For extra help, direct learners to the Library’s Tech Tutors.

 You might also carefully construct a slide to introduce an activity.
 In the slide: